jcchen07944/AutoMcdonalds/README.md

 # AutoMcdonalds
 Make mcddaily run automatically on pc.
-http://jcchen.csie.org:9010 (For testing only, do not have auto drawing lottery and not always online.)
+http://jcchen.csie.org:9010 (For testing only, do not have auto draw lottery and not always online.)

 ## Login Json
 Key        | Value